 Some clients prefer a very traditional ceremony, whilst others are looking for something a lot more fun and playful; in my personal opinion, the quirkier and more unique, the better.
 Secular wedding celebrations come with a freedom that allows dreams to be realized and imaginative ceremonies to be created.

-Typically, couples that chose a celebrant-led wedding may hold a small legal ceremony elsewhere or in their own country, and then take the opportunity to create a memorable occasion by curating a bespoke, symbolic ceremony that is truly of their own design in surroundings of great beauty or personal significance.
+Typically, couples that chose a celebrant-led wedding hold a small legal ceremony elsewhere, and then take the opportunity to create a memorable occasion by curating a bespoke, symbolic ceremony that is truly of their own design in surroundings of great beauty or personal significance.

 I do like to encourage the couple to think about ways to involve their guests in the day and give them opportunities to interact with the ceremony.
 This can be in the form of readings, or vows given by the guests, or the taking part in rituals such as unity candle lighting or sand ceremonies, especially for children or other close family members who appreciate an active role to play.